flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-34411A/Keysight-34411A.md

 <div>

-The Keysight Technologies, Inc. 34411A multimeter gives you the performance you need for fast, accurate bench and system testing.
+The Keysight (Agilent) Technologies, Inc. 34411A multimeter gives you the performance you need for fast, accurate bench and system testing.
 The 34411A provides a combination of resolution, accuracy and speed that rivals DMMs costing many times more.
 6½ digits of resolution

 </div>